mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 Building the project
 --------------------

-The project's dependencies may be build using `spack <https://spack.readthedocs.io/en/latest/>`_.
+The project's dependencies may be built using `spack <https://spack.readthedocs.io/en/latest/>`_.
 You will need to have setup `mochi-spack-packages <https://github.com/mochi-hpc/mochi-spack-packages>`_ as external namespace for spack, which can be done as follows.